 Indigenous languages * Native American tribes * What's new on our site today!

-You can find a broader selection of Zapotec words in our online picture glossaries.
-If you would like to know a word that is not included in any of these wordlists, you can take part in our American Indian translations fundraiser, buy a Zapotec dictionary, or visit our main Zapotec language site for more free resources.
+Welcome to our Zapotec vocabulary page!
+Zapotec is an Otomanguean language, related to other languages like Mixtec and Popoloca.
+We have included twenty basic Zapotec words here, to compare with related American Indian languages.
+You can find more Zapotec words in our online picture glossaries.
+If you'd like to know a word that is not in these wordlists, you can take part in our American Indian translations fundraiser or visit our main Zapotec language site for more free resources.

 Thanks for your interest in Native American languages!